 - There's also the Thieves' Guild, which are an actual civic power in Ankh-Morpork, allowed to legally operate so long as they pay tax and eliminate unlicensed thieves.
 This method decreases crime in the city while keeping the Guild profits about the same.
 It also conveniently gives Vetinari a list of the Thieves' names and addresses if the Guild ever fails to uphold their arrangement.

 - The goblins in Goblin Quest take a different view: "Keep your enemies close and your friends closer.
 That way your friends are between you and your enemies".
 This demonstrates a culture where most members of the tribe would cheerfully double-cross any other member in the name of personal survival.

 - Robert Heinlein's The Moon Is a Harsh Mistress.
 When the conspiracy learns the names of all of the Lunar Authority's spies, Wyoming Knott wants them to be killed but Professor Bernardo de la Paz has other plans.

-- In Babylon 5, G'Kar alludes to this trope and then says that humans probably stole it from the Narn.
+- G'Kar alludes to this trope and then says that humans probably stole it from the Narn.

 - In CSI: NY, Detective Mac Taylor alludes to this trope: